dqops/dqo/docs/integrations/azure-data-factory/index.md

 To achieve this you need to base on the returned JSON from DQOps.

 The example first calls the DQOps to fetch the status of your data.
 Then the status is verified.
-If it succeeded the data is copied.
-Otherwise, the pipeline is marked as failed returning the code of the issue.
+If it succeeded the data was copied.
+Otherwise, the pipeline is marked as failed, returning the code of the issue.

 ![Adding connection settings](https://dqops.com/docs/images/integrations/azure-data-factory/run-checks-pipeline.png){ loading=lazy; }